 Moncedillo Original raw sheep’s milk cheese holds a rich, buttery texture followed by hints of hazelnut with aromas of sweet grasses and dried fruit.
 I was hard-pressed to think of a better way to eat it than completely unaccompanied; however, I paired thin slices with a chilled grain and vegetable salad with aged balsamic vinegar and that was quite delicious, too!
 This cheese has a natural rind and it is aged for 60 days.

 And, oh, the Moncedillo Red!
-The red hue, of course, from dusting the rind with bittersweet Pimenton de La Vera (also known as “paprika”) by the Spanish producer Gualtaminos*.
+The red hue, of course, from dusting the rind with bittersweet Pimenton de La Vera (also known as “paprika”).
 The Pimenton is dusted on the rind at about day four of production.
 The blend of ground, dried, smoked peppers lends the cheese a gentle smokiness into the paste and vibrant hue to the rind.
 The flavor is a harmonious blend of sweetness, smoke and light fruitiness.
 You can eat the rind or trim it, depending on your preference.
 I opted to trim the rind, and even so, the smoky, tangy sweetness permeates the creamy cheese in just the right amount!
 The price is a bit higher than the Original, due to the cost of the Pimenton and the labor of slowly dusting and handling the cheese, but it is truly worth it for this unusual flavor profile.

 The Moncedillo Madurado is a hard, pressed cheese aged for three to four months with an ivory color and a complex aroma of forest mushrooms, roasted nuts and hints of wood spice with an elegant acidity and persistent finish.
 It has a natural rind, but it is recommended to trim it.
 Although it is edible, it doesn’t add much to the flavor profile.
 Again, this cheese is so delicious solo, but experiment!
 I found the flavors were highlighted nicely with some crusty bread with olive oil and a little cracked pepper.